-Notice on deleting data from your storage drive
+Notice on deleting data from your internal storage drive

-Some of the data stored on storage drive might be sensitive.
-Handing your computer over to someone else without deleting the installed software, such as operating systems and application software, might even violate license agreements.
+Some of the data stored on the internal storage drive might be sensitive.
+Handing your computer over to someone else without deleting the loaded software, such as operating systems and application software, might even violate license agreements.
 Be sure to delete data stored on the storage drive before you dispose of, sell, or hand over your computer.